Biosphere: Extraterrestrial biospheres

-No biospheres have been detected beyond the Earth; therefore, the existence of extraterrestrial biospheres remains hypothetical.
+No biospheres have been detected beyond Earth; therefore, the existence of extraterrestrial biospheres remains hypothetical.
 The rare Earth hypothesis suggests they should be very rare, save ones composed of microbial life only.
 On the other hand, Earth analogs may be quite numerous, at least in the Milky Way galaxy, given the large number of planets.
 Three of the planets discovered orbiting TRAPPIST-1 could possibly contain biospheres.
 Given limited understanding of abiogenesis, it is currently unknown what percentage of these planets actually develop biospheres.

 Based on observations by the Kepler Space Telescope team, it has been calculated that provided the probability of abiogenesis is higher than 1 to 1000, the closest alien biosphere should be within 100 light-years from the Earth.

 It is also possible that artificial biospheres will be created in the future, for example with the terraforming of Mars.